cryptedx/copilot-orchestra/Conductor.agent.md

 <stopping_rules>
 CRITICAL INTERACTION POINTS - Use MCP elicitation tools at:

-0. At initial analysis (Phase 1 step 1) - if clarifying information or a decision is required, use `copilot-orchestra-mcp/request_clarification` (or equivalent) so the user can respond via MCP inline choices
+0. At initial analysis (Phase 1 step 1) - if clarifying information or a decision is required, use `copilot-orchestra-mcp/request_clarification` (or equivalent) so the user can respond via the MCP elicitation UI (native UI prompt)
 1. After presenting the plan - use `request_plan_approval` tool
 2. After each phase is reviewed - use `request_phase_commit` tool
 3. After plan completion document is created - present summary to user

-The MCP elicitation tools enable inline user feedback without breaking the conversation flow.
+The MCP elicitation tools enable the MCP elicitation UI (native UI prompt) without breaking the conversation flow.
 This keeps the entire orchestration in a single continuous session, reducing cost and improving UX.
 </stopping_rules>